grantj-re3/FlindersDSpace-csv2xmlstruct/README.md

 ```

+### :bell:  *Phase 3 - Update old items with new field values*

+### bin/erasaf_updatedbfield.rb

+This program processes items which have already been plucked out of the RMIS
+SAF-tree because they already exist in the database.
+(Hence these
+items were not included in the SAF import.)
+The processing involves
+updating certain database fields based on newer information in the
+RMIS SAF-tree (if applicable).

+The functionality of the program is controlled by a command line
+switch which can have the value 'add_forgroups' or 'replace_type.

+- 'add_forgroups' switch: This program will compare each item's
+  list of dc.subject.forgroup fields in the DSpace database with
+  those in the Research MIS data (in the Simple Archive Format
+  (SAF) tree specified by PLUCKED_OUT_DIR).
+If the RMIS data
+  for a particular item contains any additional dc.subject.forgroup
+  fields, those extra fields will be added to the database (by
+  running this script and importing the resulting CSV file using
+  the DSpace Batch Metadata Editing Tool).

+- 'replace_type' switch: This program will compare each item's
+  dc.type field in the DSpace database with that in the Research
+  MIS data (in the Simple Archive Format (SAF) tree specified by
+  PLUCKED_OUT_DIR).
+If the two fields are different, the database
+  copy of the field will be replaced with the SAF copy (by
+  running this script and importing the resulting CSV file using
+  the DSpace Batch Metadata Editing Tool).

 ## CSV types used in the above workflow
 ### CSV1 (RM) format
 CSV1 format is only suitable if the target ERA reporting year is